vmoprojs/GeoModels-page/citation.md

 ---

-Once you have installed `GeoModels`, you can have a BibTex citation with `citation("GeoModels)` and get:
+Once you have installed `GeoModels`, you can have a BibTex citation with `citation("GeoModels")` and get:

 ```R
 @Manual{,